ViPrs1329/ViPrs2026/README.md

 This is the code for the 2026 FRC Robotics competition for the ViPrs

-# Coding Practices
+# Our Coding Practices

-Let's use a standard way of programming to avoid confusion
+Let's use a standard way of programming to avoid confusion.
+Our way of writing python is a bit different than what people usually use.

 ### 1. Camel Case